AMBASSADOR MARKETING

 A well-designed landing page that matches the ad content can significantly increase conversion rates.

-Ensure your landing pages load quickly, are mobile-friendly, and have a clear call-to-action.
+Ensure your static and interactive landing pages load quickly, are mobile-friendly, and have a clear call-to-action.

 For example, if your ad promotes a 20% discount on summer dresses, the landing page should prominently display summer dresses and the discount offer.